ankitagarwaladobe/test2/AddFormToDesignTimeRepository/readme_optimize_pdf.md

 ##Running the sample

 * Open the collateral folder within the downloaded ZIP file (Adobe-Samples-Service-PDFGenerator.zip).
-Copy a test file to the watched folder's input directory (by default it is C:\tmp\LCSamples\WatchedFolder\ConvertTiffToPDF\input on Windows and /tmp/LCSamples/WatchedFolder/ConvertTiffToPDF/input on Unix).
-Once the file is dropped into the input directory, Document Services/LiveCycle automatically picks it up and converts it into a PDF file.
+Copy a test file to the watched folder's input directory (by default it is C:\tmp\LCSamples\WatchedFolder\OptimizePDF\input on Windows).
+  Once the file is dropped into the input directory, Document Services/LiveCycle automatically picks it up and does the optimization.
-* Check the converted resulting PDF file in C:\tmp\LCSamples\WatchedFolder\ConvertTiffToPDF\result on Windows or /tmp/LCSamples/WatchedFolder/ConvertTiffToPDF/result on Unix.
+* Check the optimized PDF file in C:\tmp\LCSamples\WatchedFolder\OptimizePDF\result on Windows

 ##Legal disclaimer